 Regulations may be made about the method of payment of an expense for which a person can be reimbursed.

-[Section 5.101A inserted No. 17 of 2009 s.
+[Section 5.101A inserted by No. 17 of 2009 s.
 35.]

 5.102.
 Expense may be funded before actually incurred

 Nothing in this Division prevents a local government from making a cash advance to a person in respect of an expense for which the person can be reimbursed.